 A Google study found that 75% of users who searched for something locally ended up visiting a related business within 24 hours of their search.

 Test Your Mobile Performance

-If you’re unsure about your site’s mobile performance, Google offers the Mobile Friendly Test Tool to quickly find errors that may hurt your site’s performance or ranking.
+If you’re unsure about your site’s mobile SEO performance, Google offers the Mobile Friendly Test Tool to quickly scan for errors that may hurt your site’s performance or ranking.
 For a mobile-friendly site, Google recommends: